fbonds/illadvised/README.md

 ## Disclaimer

-This app is intended for responsible use by experienced individuals.
-The developers are not liable for any injuries, damages, or losses resulting from the use of this application.
-Always prioritize safety and follow local laws and regulations.
+This app is a novelty/entertainment application intended for documenting the intentional destruction of old or broken iPhones.
+The developers are not liable for any damages to devices, property, or injuries resulting from the use of this application.
+Users are responsible for properly disposing of electronic waste according to local regulations.
+Do not throw phones at people, animals, or in dangerous situations.
+Always ensure personal data is backed up and wiped before device destruction.